hng-notification-team9/distributed-notification-system/README.md

 ## Project Overview

-This is the API Gateway service for a distributed notification system built as part of Stage 4 Backend Task.
-The system handles email and push notifications using microservices architecture with asynchronous message processing through RabbitMQ.
+This is the API Gateway service for a distributed notification system.
+The gateway serves as the single entry point for all notification requests, handling validation, routing to appropriate queues, and tracking notification status.

-### Goal
-Build a scalable, fault-tolerant notification system that processes 1,000+ notifications per minute with 99.5% delivery success rate.

-### Team Structure
-- API Gateway Service (This repository) - Entry point, request validation, routing
-- User Service - User management and preferences (handled by teammates)
-- Email Service - Email notification processing (handled by teammates)
-- Push Service - Push notification delivery (handled by teammates)
-- Template Service - Template management (handled by teammates)

 ## System Architecture